-If the client properly terminates (that is, it calls SmcCloseConnection, the SmsCloseConnectionProc callback is invoked.
+If the client properly terminates (that is, it calls ${\tt SmcCloseConnection}$, the ${\tt Sm-sCloseConnectionProc}$ callback is invoked.

-'''

-typedef void (SmsCloseConnectionProc)(sms_conn, manager_data, count,
+typedef void (SmsCloseConnectionProc)(sms_conn, manager_data, count, reason_msgs);

-reason_msgs);

-'''

-manager data Manager data specified when the callback was registered.

-count The number of reason messages.
+- sms_conn The session management connection object. - manager_data Manager data specified when the callback was registered. - count The number of reason messages.

-reason\msgs The reasons for closing the connection.
+reason_msgs The reasons for closing the connection.

-The reason\msgs argument will most likely be NULL and the count argument zero (0) if resignation is expected by the user.
+The reason_msgs argument will most likely be NULL and the count argument zero (0) if resignation is expected by the user.
 Otherwise, it contains a list of null-terminated Compound Text strings representing the reason for termination.
 The session manager should display these reason messages to the user.